click on the photo to download high resolution version.

 photographer: Wayne Lau

 Above – left to right: Lan Tung, JP Carter, Kevin Romain, Colin Cowan photographer: Nenad Stevanovic

 Traveling freely between composed and improvised worlds, Proliferasian is a unique voice rising from the west coast of Canada.
 The band encompasses both rhythmic intricacy in its compositions and the fluidity and spontaneity in creative improvisation.
-Distinctive from other Canadian ensembles utilizing Chinese instruments, the unique sound of Proliferasian cannot be mistaken as anyone else.
-Proliferasian performs cutting edge music rooted in Chinese music and avant-garde jazz, representing the merging of two genres, and embracing even more elements into the equation.
+Distinctive from other ensembles utilizing Chinese instruments, Proliferasian performs cutting edge music rooted in Chinese tradition and avant-garde jazz, representing the merging of two genres, while embracing influences from other cultures into the equation.
 The musicians explore the contrasting, complimenting, and sometimes contradicting natures of multiple genres.
 The result is a new “musical species” that proliferates and transforms continuously.
 Proliferasian may take inspiration from Asian music, literature, landscape, legends, or paintings, but its music will definitely break any preconceptions of Asian cultures.